 (asterisk) for important vocabulary.
-Ex: This Part is important backquotes 'for buttons.
+Ex: This Part is important backquotes ' for buttons.
 Ex: Click on 'Save'

 (underscore) for menus.
-Ex: Configuration \to Policies and Access Control \to Connection Profile \to Profile Name
+Ex: Configuration \rightarrow Policies and Access Control \rightarrow Connection Profile \rightarrow Profile Name

 4.1.4.
 Inter-document cross references

 We use inter-document cross references feature to make links between all PacketFence guides.
 When we need to link to a specific section of a document, we use automatic anchors feature to have a correct display in PDF.